suryawanshirushikesh/suryawanshirushikesh/README.md

-# Hi, I'm Rushikesh 👋
+Hi, I'm Rushikesh 👋
+A Data Analyst with experience in Python, SQL, and Excel and Power Bi
+I build analytics projects that transform raw data into actionable business insights.

 🚀This is my Official portfolio repository – Data Analytics projects, skills, and contact links all in one place.
 ---